Blockchain: A Graph Primer

-Our aim is to provide a concise but complete summary of Blockchain for graph mining researchers.
-This manuscript will cover core aspects and user practices in Blockchain and explain how they affect research efforts.
-Some other aspects that we do not cover in this manuscript are privacy \cite{conti2017survey}, and usage of digital currencies in Blockchain \cite{tschorsch2016bitcoin}.
-When needed, we will provide references for them throughout the manuscript.
+In this primer, we aim to provide a concise but complete overview of blockchain for researchers working in graph mining.
+We will cover the core principles and user practices of blockchain and explain how they impact research efforts.

-We will start with a brief history of Blockchain in Section \ref{sec:history}.
+We will start with a brief history of Blockchain in the next section.